danielvicentini/socialdistance/bot/README.md

 ## Socialbot.py

 This module is the main module.
-It iniates bot integration with Webex Teams calls Webserver functions and keep waiting for Webex Webhooks.
+It iniates bot integration with Webex Teams, calls Webserver functions and keep waiting for Webex Webhooks.
 Whenever a Webhook arrives, bot calls logica.py module to analyse user commands.

 ## Webexteams.py